Intreecom/robotlb/tutorial.md

 join_agent "$LB_IP" "$TOKEN" "10.10.255.2"
 ```

-# Deploying RobotLB
+### Deploying RobotLB

 Once the cluster is ready, we can deploy our RobotLB.
+Before that, create an hcloud token as shown here: https://docs.hetzner.com/cloud/api/getting-started/generating-api-token/.

 ```bash
 helm install robotlb  \